 Substantial projects enable you to really grapple with a problem and create a killer solution.
 In year three you’ll have the space and support to work in a team towards a solution that will wow employers.

 All our Computing degrees have a common first year.
 Students study a wide range of computing modules to give them an understanding of all aspects of computing and the flexibility to change direction in year two if desired.
-Students can choose from Computing, Networks and Cloud Infrastructure, Software Development, Games Development, Smart Technologies or App Design and User Experience.
+Students can choose from Computing, Networks and Cloud Infrastructure, Software Development or Games Development

 "I met with Amazon at the IT Sligo Careers Fair.
 Shortly after this, I completed my application and received a job offer as a Graduate Cloud Support Associate before I had finished my studies.
 My starting salary was €44,600."